 As an educator, I’d rather spend time planning than fighting.
 But that’s just me.

-I understand that teachers who sailed through school on the wave of regular work and did just fine may have a hard time understanding why it is that gifted kids need something different.
+I understand that teachers who sailed through their own school years on the wave of regular work and did just fine may have a hard time understanding why it is that gifted kids need something different.
 I mean, shouldn’t the kid just take the “A” and be glad it was easy?
 Nope.

 It’s soul crushing to show up to school everyday to do work that is not aligned with your ability, and that’s true whether the work is too challenging or not challenging enough.